Nearby Cycle Sheaves for Stable Polar Representations: Introduction

-By a character sheaf on $V^*$ we mean a simple perverse sheaf $P \in \on{Perv}_G (V^*)$ with nilpotent singular support: \beqn SS (P) \subset V^* \times X_0 \subset V^* \times V, \eeqn where $X_0 \subset V$ is defined as in \eqref{eqn-X-zero}.
-Equation \eqref{eqn-main} is a rich source of character sheaves with full support on $V^*$.
+By a character sheaf on $V^*$ we mean a simple perverse sheaf $P \in \on{Perv}_G (V^*)_{\bC^*\text{-conic}}$ with nilpotent singular support: \beqn SS (P) \subset V^* \times X_0 \subset V^* \times V, \eeqn where $X_0 \subset V$ is the null-cone, defined as in \eqref{eqn-X-zero}.
+In situations where the representation $G | V$ is stable, equation \eqref{eqn-main} is a rich source of character sheaves with full support on $V^*$.
 Indeed, for every character $\chi$ and every simple subquotient $\cK$ of $\cM_\chi$, the IC-extension $\on{IC} ((V^*)^{rs}, \cK)$ is a character sheaf.
-We should note that, in all of the examples of this form that we have studied, the fundamental group $I$ of equation \eqref{eqn-chi-I} is abelian.
+We should note that, in all of the examples of this form that we have studied, the fundamental group $I$ of equation \eqref{eqn-chi-I} is abelian (see Remark \ref{rmk-I-abelian}).
 This partly explains why, in this paper, we restrict attention to local systems $\cL_\chi$ of rank one.

-In \cite{GVX}, we considered the special case of the above situation arising from an involutive automorphism $\theta$ as in \eqref{eqn-theta}, i.e., the case $m = 2$.
-In fact, we considered a slightly more general situation, where the group $\widetilde G$ is assumed to be connected, but not necessarily simply connected.
-In the simply connected case, the main result of \cite{GVX} (\cite[Theorem 3.6]{GVX}) is essentially equivalent to the corresponding claim Theorem \ref{thm-main} (see Remark \ref{rmk-GVX}).
-The papers \cite{CVX} and \cite{VX1} use the results of \cite{GVX} to provide a classification of character sheaves for classical symmetric pairs.
-And in \cite{VX2}, the results of the present paper are applied to study character sheaves arising from higher order automorphisms.
+In \cite{GVX1}, we considered the special case of the above situation arising from an involutive automorphism $\theta$ as in \eqref{eqn-theta}, i.e., the case $m = 2$.
+In fact, in that paper, we studied the sheaf $P_\chi$ equivariantly with respect to the larger group $\widetilde G^\theta \supset \widetilde G^{\theta, 0}$.
+The main result of \cite{GVX1} (\cite[Theorem 3.6]{GVX1}) is essentially equivalent to the corresponding claim of Theorem \ref{thm-main} (see Remark \ref{rmk-GVX}).
+The papers \cite{CVX} and \cite{VX1} use the results of \cite{GVX1} to provide a classification of character sheaves for classical symmetric pairs.
+The papers \cite{VX2} and \cite{VX3} use the results of the present paper to study character sheaves arising from higher order automorphisms, yielding a classification of cuspidal character sheaves for Vinberg's type I classical graded Lie algebras.

+The paper \cite{VX2} studies character sheaves arising from the so-called GIT stable gradings.
+A grading is GIT stable if the corresponding representation space $V$ contains a $G$-stable vector in the sense of geometric invariant theory, that is, a vector $v \in V$ such that the orbit $G \cdot v$ is closed and the centralizer $G_v$ is finite.
+GIT stability implies the stability of $G | V$ in the sense of \eqref{eqn-stability}, but not vice versa.
+In this setting, subject to a finite number of exceptions, the geometry of each rank one representation $G_\alpha | V_\alpha$ is captured by a normal crossings stratification of $V_\alpha$, and the polynomials $\bar R_{\chi, \alpha}$ can be computed using the well-known quiver description of perverse sheaves on this stratification.